Fahmus/offers-module/README.md

 [The Magento dependency injection mechanism](https://developer.adobe.com/commerce/php/development/build/dependency-injection-file/) enables you to override the functionality of the Dnd_OffersBanner module.

+## Compatibility

+This module is compatible with the **Luma** theme in Magento 2.
+It follows Magento’s layout, block, and styling conventions to integrate smoothly with the front end.
+Specific CSS adjustments are provided in the `_module.less` file to ensure proper visual rendering.

 ## Performance Optimization

 To ensure optimal frontend performance, the module implements several strategies: